echandler/geoguessr-country-streak-widget/README.md

       the OpenStreetMap website, but there are others available (most tile servers require registration). https://wiki.openstreetmap.org/wiki/Tile_servers
-   - If you have added a tile map server URL, change `let openMapOnWrongAnswer = false;` at the top of the code to: `let openMapOnWrongAnswer = true;`  so that the map will show up automatically.
+   - If you have added a tile map server URL, change `let openMapOnWrongAnswer = false;` at the top of the code to `let openMapOnWrongAnswer = true;`  so that the map will show up automatically.